Adrian Smith (musician): Personal life

 Adrian Smith was born in Hackney Hospital and grew up a few streets away from his childhood friend, and current bandmate, Dave Murray.
-Smith, whose father was a painter and decorator from Homerton, was the youngest of three, with an older brother, Patrick, and a sister, Kathleen.
-As a child, he was "a Manchester United fanatic," although he would lose his interest in football once he got into music.
+Smith, whose father was a painter and decorator from Homerton, was the youngest of three, with an older brother and a sister.
+As a child, he was "a Manchester United fanatic", although he would lose his interest in football once he got into music.

 In his spare time, Smith is a keen angler, revealing that he used to take "worms and maggots" with him on tour, and was featured on the front cover of Angler's Mail on 25 August 2009.
-Since 21 October 1988, he has been married to his Canadian wife, Nathalie Dufresne-Smith, who currently works for Maiden Flight, a cancer awareness/patient rights organisation, and the pair have three children, Dylan, Natasha, and Brittany, the last of whom works as a professional film production assistant.
+Since 21 October 1988, he has been married to Nathalie Dufresne-Smith, who currently works for Maiden Flight, a cancer awareness/patient rights organisation, and the pair have three children.

 In April 2020, ironmaiden.com announced Smith's autobiography titled Monsters of River and Rock would be released in September 2020.
 The book primarily details Smith's love of fishing, and relates anecdotes from his many decades of pursuing the hobby whilst touring and recording with Iron Maiden.
 Smith stated that around 70% of his book was focused upon fishing, with the remaining content discussing his music career.
 In its review of the publication, MetalTalk described the book as "a prize catch amongst rock biographies – highly recommended."

+In January 2025, he lost his Malibu house in the LA fires.